What are the MCAT and GRE?

 The MCAT (Medical College Admission Test) and GRE (Graduate Record Examinations) are both standardized tests for students pursuing higher education or, in other words, another degree on top of their bachelor’s.

 If you’re applying to medical schools (both MD and DO), you need to take the MCAT.
 If you want to go to graduate school and get a Master’s Degree or PhD, you will most likely take the GRE.
-Of course, the MCAT and GRE aren’t the only post-graduate entrance exams!
+Of course, the MCAT and the GRE aren’t the only post-graduate entrance exams!
 Check out Chris’s post for the differences between the GRE and GMAT (Graduate Management Admissions Test).

 The table below looks at some of the differences and similarities of the MCAT vs GRE.